Outboard Engine Brands 2020 Guide

 Therefore (as is explained elsewhere in our help and advice section) certain brands of outboard engine uses are more suitable for one manufacturers type of engine, rather than another.
 So for example;

 - A lot of boat racers love these high-revving two-stroke Johnson /Evinrude outboard engines. lots of high power output when running at continuous high revs.

 - However a lot of boat engines will always be idling or on low revs for very long periods.
 So for example a sailing club rescue boat is idling almost all of the time.
 Therefore we think any make of a four-stroke outboard engine brand is a better option in those circumstances.

-However the one really big disadvantage with buying a new Evinrude outboard engine (was Johnson/Evinrude) is that they now have very few outboard engine service dealerships left in many parts the UK.
+However the one really big disadvantage with buying a new Evinrude outboard engine (Johnson/Evinrude) wass that by 2019 theere were very few outboard engine service dealerships left in many parts the UK.
 Therefore many regions of the UK quite simply don't have an Evinrude marine dealership located anywhere near them.
-This can be a very big problem if you have just purchased a big Evinrude outboard engine that needs servicing or repair.
+This can be a very big problem if you have just purchased a big and computerised Evinrude outboard engine that needs servicing or repair.

 MERCURY / MARINER OUTBOARD ENGINES www.barrus.co.uk

 These two brands are now completely joined at the hip.
 There is now very little difference between the outboard engine brands of Mercury and Mariner. outboard models sold under either of these two brand names are often very similar - except for the name, colour and and cowling.